(2/2) The Concept Brand

 The very name and invention of "convenience" already perpetuates - demand for accomodating "good" or "delicious" expectations out of discerning enduser.
 Hence, This Is™ - is a brand that does not glamourise its products based on “taste”.
 Hence, this hypothetical / fictional start-up organisation is envisioned at producing of simple wholefood produces.
 From, Butters, salt, olive oil, potatoes, rice, protein powders, etc.

 "Good" or "delicious tasting" are only both political and cosmetic labels.
-It does nothing but entices to the customer some coercive faith that such is hopefully interpreted to his/her physiology.
+It does nothing but entices to the customer some egoistic faith that such is hopefully interpreted the same to his/her physiology.
 But “good” or “delicious” also pertains some risk for alluring abuse and over-consumption.
-Hence, the need for omitting these simpleton pejoratives.
+Hence, the need for omitting these simpleton terms and pejoratives amidst its marketing collateral.

 Contextual discussion /